St. Patrick's Day

 Getting a Death Certificate

 You will need certified copies of the death certificate to carry out certain tasks after the death, such as arranging for the disposition of the body and transferring the deceased person's property to inheritors.
-You may be able to file the death certificate and get certified copies the same day.
+You might be able to file the death certificate and get certified copies the same day.
 If not, you will have to make a return trip to pick up the copies.
 Be prepared to pay a small fee for each copy.

 Getting a Permit to Transport the Body